Computational neuroscience: Cognition, discrimination, and learning

-Computational modeling of higher cognitive functions has only recently begun.
-Experimental data comes primarily from single-unit recording in primates.
+Computational studies of higher cognitive functions use different types of evidence, including behavioral data, brain imaging, electrophysiological recordings, and perturbation experiments in human and other animals.
 The frontal lobe and parietal lobe function as integrators of information from multiple sensory modalities.
 There are some tentative ideas regarding how simple mutually inhibitory functional circuits in these areas may carry out biologically relevant computation.

+More recent work uses task-optimized artificial neural networks as models of neural computation.
+These models can be evaluated by comparing their behavior and internal representations with neural and behavioral data, and by testing how changes in architecture, objective functions, or learning rules affect those correspondences.
+Such comparisons concern functional or computational correspondences and do not, by themselves, establish identical biological implementation.

 The brain seems to be able to discriminate and adapt particularly well in certain contexts.
 For instance, human beings seem to have an enormous capacity for memorizing and recognizing faces.
 One of the key goals of computational neuroscience is to dissect how biological systems carry out these complex computations efficiently and potentially replicate these processes in building intelligent machines.

 The brain's large-scale organizational principles are illuminated by many fields, including biology, psychology, and clinical practice.
 Integrative neuroscience attempts to consolidate these observations through unified descriptive models and databases of behavioral measures and recordings.
 These are the bases for some quantitative modeling of large-scale brain activity.

 The Computational Representational Understanding of Mind (CRUM) is another attempt at modeling human cognition through simulated processes like acquired rule-based systems in decision making and the manipulation of visual representations in decision making.